jaysoo/jaysoo.ca/_posts/2012-02-10-cascading-output-csv-with-header.md

 I recently started working on pipelines using Hadoop to run MapReduce jobs.
-One of the pipelines I need to setup involves reading in two or more text-delimited files (e.g. CSV), join (inner, outer, left, or right) them on one or more fields, then write out the resulting text-delimited file.
+One of the pipelines I need to setup involves reading in two or more text-delimited files (e.g. CSV), join them on one or more fields (inner, outer, left, or right), then write out the resulting text-delimited file.

 For example: